Analyzing the Availability of E-Mail Addresses for PyPI Libraries: Conclusion and Future Work

-Looking ahead, future work should explore the motivations and barriers behind maintainers’ decisions to include or withhold contact information.
-We also plan to investigate why PyPI is the preferred location for listing e-mail addresses, while GitHub is often omitted.
+Looking ahead, future work should qualitatively explore the motivations behind maintainers’ decisions to include contact information, complementing and validating our assumptions about e-mail provision, as well as the barriers to providing such information to derive targeted interventions.
+In this context, we also plan to investigate why PyPI is the preferred location for listing e-mail addresses, while GitHub is often omitted.
 Finally, we will periodically replicate this study to track how the availability of contact information evolves over time.